ryankwilliams/ryankwilliams/README.md

 * I am a strong debugger
 * I am passionate for quality engineering and software development

-I am part of the Multi Product Quality Engineering (Integration QE) team.
+I am part of the Cloud Services & Platform Integration QE team.
 Where we focus on testing the integration requirements between the products and the platforms they run on (e.g. OpenShift Container Platform).
 I am the technical lead for the team.
 Where I am responsible for being an architect and overseeing all projects.
 I focus on designing and building efficient continuous integration (CI) workflows for orchestrating the integration testing between the products.

 I am very passionate for anything automation related.
 I am always looking to learn new skills to advance my automation skill set.